novoda/dojos/dojo-misc/battle-kata-tic-tac-toe/readme.md

 ## The aim

-To create a tic tac toe playing bot.

-Then that bot will battle other bots in a round robin tournament to find the bestest bot.
+To create a tic tac toe playing bot, then that bot will battle other bots in a round robin tournament to find the bestest bot.

 Each bot will play each other bot twice, taking turns going first.